Bhadra24/Fraud_detection/README.md

 The project is divided into two main parts:
 - **Part 1:** Create a restaurant bot using Dialog Flow.
 - **Part 2:** Generate text summarization from the bot and user.
-This summary is then used to conduct sentiment analysis, helping the restaurant owner enhance customer satisfaction and drive business growth..
+This summary is then used to conduct sentiment analysis, helping the restaurant owner enhance customer satisfaction and drive business growth.

 ### Website Screenshots